MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="parameters"></a>Parametri
  [in] *iTab*
- Indice in base zero della scheda.
+ Indice a base zero della scheda.

 ### <a name="return-value"></a>Valore restituito
  ID della scheda o -1 se *iTab* è compreso nell'intervallo.